elywelly/split-app/README.md

 # Split App

+Group Project for GA's SEI06.

 No more awkward conversations with your mates.
 The best way to split costs and track payments.

 View the website [here](https://split-app-project.herokuapp.com/)

-Group Project for GA's SEI.

 ### Test Data 1